 As indicated in the programme outline above participants choose their own pathway through the CPAH.
-The three broad areas of change, teams, and communication can be focussed on or tailored to the individual learning needs you have identified and the context in which you currently work.
-CPAH requires you to address these three themes through a range of possible mediums and deliverables.
-At least two of the themes will be addressed in your own school context.
-You can elect to complete an optional placement to address one of themes in the context of another school.
-You elect one of these areas to form the basis of your presentation (20 minutes) in the final face-to-face session.
+The four broad areas change, teams, communication and placements can be focussed on the individual learning needs you have identified and the context in which you currently work.
+CPAH requires you to address three of these four areas.
+You elect one of these to form the basis of your presentation (20 minutes) on the second face session.
 Guidance for this will be given by your facilitators but the presentation will also allow your fellow participants on the CPAH to question, reflect and learn.
-For the other two themes, you will produce a structured summary assessment that has a maximum length of four sides.
-Further details can be found below regarding the structure of these written summaries.

-These summary assessments on the three areas should address the following:
+The other two themes you select involve producing structured summary assessment that have a maximum length of four sides.
+A template is available for this.
+These summary assessments need to address the following: